JeremiahKaren/35percent.github.io/tribeca-square.md

 ## Timeline
-[Land Registry deeds]() show that the Industrial estate was built and owned by the Greater London Council then transferred to Southwark Council by the [London Residuary Body](https://en.wikipedia.org/wiki/London_Residuary_Body) in 1987.
-The industrial estate was then sold (date unknown) to 'The Mary Street Estate Ltd' of which [British Land is director](https://beta.companieshouse.gov.uk/company/00042579/officers).

-was granted permission in March 2006.
-This original permission claimed that the high estimated cost (£4.6m) of the basement works, required for the access/service tunnel to the shopping centre, that it was unviable to provide any more than 5 shared ownership units.
-(See paragraph 170 of planning committee report [05/AP/1693](http://moderngov.southwark.gov.uk/Data/Planning%20Committee/20060321/Agenda/Item%2063%20-%20Report%20-Castle%20Industrial%20Estate,%20Elephant%20Road,%20SE171LA.pdf)).

 Six months later, on 21st September 2006, the Mary Street Estate (British Land) sold the site to [__Eadon Estates Ltd__](https://services.gov.im/ded/services/companiesregistry/viewcompany.iom?Id=145829) (registered in Isle of Man) for the sum of £8.5m.